l0wigh/LynxVim/README.md

 # LynxVim 0.1.2

-This is a very lightweight NeoVim configuration, made after that a another plugin broken LionVim for no reason.
+This is a very lightweight NeoVim configuration, made after that another plugin broke LionVim for no reason.

 The goal with this configuration is to stay under 30 plugins and 300 lines (the lines limit might be removed some days).